 - Administrative office management

 - Medical finance management

 - Laboratory procedures

 National certification, while voluntary, is a popular pursuit among medical assistants and is a great way to get that competitive edge when it comes time to find a job with a leading employer.
 The two most popular certifications in the field are:

 - Certified Medical Assistant (CMA) through the American Association of Medical Assistants

 - The Registered Medical Assistant (RMA) credential, through American Medical Technologists

-Other professional credentials in this profession include:
+Other general and specialty credentials in this profession include:

 - The American Society of Podiatric Medical Assistants: Podiatric Medical Assistant, Certified (PMAC)